isabella232/search-promote.en-1/help/c-appendices/c-faq.md

 ## Feature implementations {#reference_2D0C4A80B8D64051BA9694D562DCE663}

-A frequently asked questions page that discusses various feature implementations in [!DNL Search&Promote].
+A frequently asked questions page that discusses various feature implementations in [!DNL Search&amp;Promote].

 <a id="section_EABF95A63E1A420080C1BECE1B1A7B0F"></a>